SESYNC-ci/leaflet-in-R-lesson/docs/_slides/layers.md

     onClick=JS("function(btn, map){ map.locate({setView: true}); }"))) %>%
 ~~~

+The `onClick` argument wraps a little snippet of JavaScript code in the `JS` function, which
+runs when the button is clicked.
+{:.notes}

-The fine print: Note that RStudio's viewer pane or external window does not always behave the same as a web brower.
+The fine print: Note that RStudio's viewer pane or external window does not always behave the same as a web browser.